Birinder1469/DSCI-522_Titanic-Survival-Prediction/README.md

 The final output is a report in pdf format called `report_titanic-predictors.pdf`.
-This can be found in the `doc` directory.
+This can be found in the `doc` directory. <br><br><br>

-Below is a flowchart with details regarding the inputs and outputs for each script:
+Below is a flowchart with details regarding the inputs and outputs for each script

 ![Execution workflow](doc/Execution_workflow.png)